 Inclusion in the model, of course, only provides a roadmap for a state.
 The Working Group, therefore, suggests that, once appropriate language has been drafted, a serious effort be undertaken to obtain changes to the statutes in the various states to address this issue.
-Until that is accomplished, regulators should very carefully consider how plans presented address the guaranty association issues to assure that consumers are not harmed by the transaction.
+Until that is accomplished, regulators should very carefully consider how plans presented address the property and casualty guaranty association issues to assure that consumers are not harmed by the transaction.

-C. Statutory Minimums
+C. Best Practices

 During the Working Group hearing, stakeholders made a number of suggestions as to provisions which should be required to be included in IBT and CD statutes.
 Those include: